rkuma183/wilsonmar.github.io/_posts/2016-09-12-powershell-on-mac.md

    * Monad Manifesto published by Jeff Stover.
    <br /><br />

+   PROTIP: Know the <a target="_blank" href="https://github.com/PowerShell/PowerShell/blob/master/docs/KNOWNISSUES.md#command-availability/">
+   PowerShell commands known not to work on Linux/macOS</a>.

 0. To leave PowerShell, it's the same as in Bash scripts:

    <tt><strong>